-This article examines the impact of accounting rules on Agile projects and provides perspectives and resources to make the accounting argument for agile capitalization, potentially reducing your company’s tax burden, increasing available funds for engineers, and making your auditors happy.
+This article examines the impact of accounting rules on Agile projects and provides perspectives and resources to make the accounting argument for agile capitalization.
+13

 A Development Manager has a number of responsibilities, but the primary one is to get a product out the door.
-Filling this role requires a large skill set and this article discusses what skills are needed, and not needed, to be an effective Development Manager.
+Doing this requires a large skill set, which this article analyzes.
+5

 In projects that are implementing Scrum, the role of the Scrum Master is very crucial.
 This article focuses on what is Servant Leadership and the principal characteristics of a Servant Leader.
 6